World Business Forum: History

-75% of attendees to the World Business Forum are at director level or above, and 30% are C-Suite executives.
+The event has been held at a number of different convention centres such as the Radio City Music Hall over the years, in 2024 the New York event was held at the Javits Center in New York.

 Organizer

 The event is organized by WOBI, an executive education and management content firm which has been holding business conferences globally for over 20 years under the names World Business Forum and ExpoManagement.
 In addition to the World Business Forum in New York, WOBI organizes business forums around the world as well as other forums including the WOBI On Innovation.

-2019

-This year's World Business Forum will take place from November 20th to November 21st at David H. Koch Theater at Lincoln Center in New York City.